AtifZafar596/share-event/README.md

 The app requires the following permissions:

-- **Media Library Access**: To save event cards to the device's photo library
+- **Media Library Access**: To save activity cards to the device's photo library
 - **Storage Permissions** (Android): To read/write images

 These permissions are automatically requested when needed.